reedhedges/AMRISim/README.md

 AMRISim then creates a Pioneer control interface and a ROS interface for each simulated robot (unless disabled).

+*Note*: it is possible for multiple ROS clients to connect to the ROS interface, and for one client program to connect to the Pioneer interface (using the ARIA library).
+However, it is not generally possible for any ROS clients to control a robot through the ROS interface while a Pioneer client is connected as well, since conflicting motion commands will be received through both interfaces.
+Multiple ROS clients sending continuous or frequent motion commands will also conflict.
+It is recommended that you use either the Pioneer interface or the ROS interface at any one time.
+It is also recommended that you design your ROS application such that only one ROS client is sending motion commands (`cmd_vel`) or they are carefully coordinated.
+(ROS clients can generally recieve published data while a Pioneer client is connected, however, for logging, data collection, visualization, offline work, etc.)

 The Pioneer interface is an emulated Pioneer robot but with a connection accessible via a TCP port (similar to the real Pioneer's serial port connection).
 ARIA/AriaCoda is able to connect